 Ensuring compliance of the provisions of sections 11 to 13 is primarily the responsibility of the institution.
 Therefore, those in charge of governance of institutions should ensure compliance of provisions of the Income-tax Act, 1961 as well as the other act governing the institutions.
 For the purpose of audit under section 12A(b)(1)(ii), the institution should prepare all the necessary information and particulars required under the relevant provisions to enable the auditor to verify and report in accordance with the requirements of the Act.
 Further, such information and particulars should be duly authenticated by the competent authority governing the affairs of the institution.
-It would be advisable for the institution to take into consideration and particulars;
+It would be advisable for the institution to take into consideration the following principles while preparing the necessary information and particulars:

-(a) it can rely upon the judicial pronouncements while taking any particular view about inclusion or exclusion of any items. (b) if there is a conflict of judicial opinion on any particular issue it should refer to the view which has been followed while giving the relevant particulars.
+(a) it can rely upon the judicial pronouncements while taking any particular view about inclusion or exclusion of any items .

+(b) if there is a conflict of judicial opinion on any particular issue it should refer to the view which has been followed while giving the relevant particulars.